ClickHouse/ClickHouse/docs/es/operations/settings/settings.md

 El número de errores se cuenta para cada réplica.
 La consulta se envía a la réplica con el menor número de errores, y si hay varios de estos, a cualquiera de ellos.
 Desventajas: La proximidad del servidor no se tiene en cuenta; si las réplicas tienen datos diferentes, también obtendrá datos diferentes.

-### Nombre de host más cercano {#load_balancing-nearest_hostname}
+### Nombre De Host más Cercano {#load_balancing-nearest_hostname}

 ``` sql
 load_balancing = nearest_hostname
 ```

 The number of errors is counted for each replica.
 Every 5 minutes, the number of errors is integrally divided by 2.
 Thus, the number of errors is calculated for a recent time with exponential smoothing.
 If there is one replica with a minimal number of errors (i.e. errors occurred recently on the other replicas), the query is sent to it.
-If there are multiple replicas with the same minimal number of errors, the query is sent to the replica with a hostname that is most similar to the server's hostname in the config file (for the number of different characters in identical positions, up to the minimum length of both hostnames).
+If there are multiple replicas with the same minimal number of errors, the query is sent to the replica with a hostname that is most similar to the server’s hostname in the config file (for the number of different characters in identical positions, up to the minimum length of both hostnames).

 Por ejemplo, example01-01-1 y example01-01-2.yandex.ru son diferentes en una posición, mientras que example01-01-1 y example01-02-2 difieren en dos lugares.
 Este método puede parecer primitivo, pero no requiere datos externos sobre la topología de red, y no compara las direcciones IP, lo que sería complicado para nuestras direcciones IPv6.